AdobeDocs/experience-manager-cloud-service.es-ES/help/security/traffic-filter-rules-including-waf.md

 <!-- Two properties -- `envType` and `envId` -- may be included to limit the scope of the rules.
 The envType property may have values "dev", "stage", or "prod", while the envId property is the environment (e.g., "53245").
 This approach is useful if it is desired to have a single configuration pipeline, even if some environments have different rules.
 However, a different approach could be to have multiple configuration pipelines, each pointing to different repositories or git branches. -->

-1. Para configurar las reglas de WAF, WAF debe habilitarse en Cloud Manager, como se describe a continuación para los escenarios de programa nuevos y existentes.
-Tenga en cuenta que se debe adquirir una licencia independiente para WAF.
+1. Si las reglas WAF tienen licencia, debe habilitar la función en Cloud Manager, como se describe a continuación para los escenarios de programa nuevo y existente.

    1. Para configurar WAF en un nuevo programa, marque la **Protección WAF-DDOS** casilla de verificación de la **Seguridad** pestaña cuando [agregue un programa de producción.](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/creating-production-programs.md)